manggic/js-hindi-youtube/README.md

 ```
 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
 A bubbling event goes from the target element straight up.
 Normally it goes upwards till <html>, and then to document object, and some events even reach window, calling all handlers on the path.

+NOTE:
+event capture is opposite of event bubbling
 ```

 10) event.stopPropagation()